By Trae Jacobs,

-You might not always think to add a warranty to your device or fragile purchase.
-Samsung TV’s may be costly, but it’s worth the 4k Crystal UHD quality.
-Obtaining a warranty can be a good move, in the event something unfortunate would happen in the first year of purchase, especially if you have children or pets that frequent the areas you TV will be.
-But, how long will your Samsung TV have the warranty?
+Obtaining a Samsung TV warranty can be a good move if something unfortunate happens in the first year of purchase, especially if you have children or pets that frequent the areas your TV will be.
+But how long will your Samsung TV have a warranty?

-If you bought your Samsung TV in-store, you could sign up for a warranty through that retailer, ensuring that if anything goes wrong or is stolen, you can return to the same location.
-Otherwise, you can guarantee that you are protected by a warranty by signing up on the Samsung website.
+If you purchased your Samsung TV in-store, you could sign up for a warranty through the retailer, ensuring that you can return it if anything goes wrong or it is stolen.
+By signing up on the Samsung website, you can ensure that a warranty protects you.

 Getting the Most Out of Your Warranty

 Purchasing Samsung’s extended protection plan is an additional cost and only covers one item.

 It may be more cost-effective to purchase a home warranty that covers multiple items in some cases, such as with major appliances.

 You will be covered by a one-year warranty when you purchase your Samsung TV.
 A manufacturer’s extended warranty provides additional protection for a fee.

 Besides the manufacturer’s warranty, Samsung offers extended protection plans.